ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Headless.md

 ## Headless Integration

 It is possible to connect to EBA in headless mode.
 You can review a [working example](https://github.com/ibm-watson-embedded-business-assistant/eba-example-agents/tree/master/samples/websocket-node-client).
 This example demonstrates a web-socket based connection to EBA for a command line application.
-Following this example, you should be able to ask Watson questions from your terminal just like you would from our web application.
+Following this example, you should be able to ask EBA questions from your terminal just like you would from our web application.

 The steps required for integration are as follows:
 1. Generating an access_token used and connecting to your session using your headless client